melvyniandrag/Linux_Lecture_Notes/Week6/SignalHandlers/Readme.md

 IPC might also be used if you have two processes on a device - maybe you have one process listening for radio transmissions and another on that turns a motor.
 If the radio receiver receives a signal, maybe you want another process to turn a motor and open your garage door or something.

 There are many ways to do IPC, even on Linux there are a bunch of IPC mechanisms.
 Signals is just one of them.

+## Who sends signals?
+The Linux kernel can send a signal, another process can send a signal, or a process can send a signal to itself.
+We saw the kernel sending signals in the case of segfaults, we saw the